gatechain/gatechain-docs/en/README.md

 ## Advanced Docs

-- **Full Node and Local Testnet**：	Anyone can build a full node and run his testnet.
+- **Full Node**：	Anyone can build a full node to participate in the consensus mechanism or run his network.
 A full node has all the functions GateChain has.
 Detailed installation visit [Install and Deploy](./gatechain-build.md).
-   - **Join Testnet**： A full node can connect to public testnet (use the same version of testnet )<!--，Latest code[get](pending developing)here-->）to monitor and broadcast transaction and block update and other tasks in real time in the network.
+   - **Join Mainnet**： A full node can connect to the public mainnet (using the same network version)<!--，Latest code[get](pending developing)here-->）to monitor and broadcast transactions, update blocks and other network tasks in real time.
-   - **Command Line Interface**：Besides wallets, we also provide client programs, which can interact with GateChain using command line.
-Many operations can be done to onchain account using a command line interface, including account management, transaction management, and asset management.
-In addition, simple inquiry to onchain data is also allowed using a command line interface, such as inquiry of account balance, and transaction details.
-More Details visit [Command Line Interface Reference](./cli/README.md).
+   - **Command Line Interface**：Client programs which can interact with GateChain using the command line interface are also provided.
+Many operations can be performed on your onchain account using a command line interface, including account management, transaction management, and asset management.
+In addition, simple onchain inquiries can be made rearding account balance and transaction details.
+For more details visit [Command Line Interface Reference](./cli/README.md).
-- **API**：GateChain node provides advanced REST API interface service, related API information visit [REST API List](./API/README.md).
+- **API**：GateChain Nodes support advanced REST API interface service, related API information visit [REST API List](./API/README.md).